 Definitely on an upswing, designer dog breeds have been gaining popularity, providing potential pet owners a viable alternative to pure breeds.

-In the best case scenario, crossbreeding can result in deriving the most desirable characteristics from the two parent breeds.
+In the best-case scenario, crossbreeding can result in deriving the most desirable characteristics of the two parent breeds.

 The Cojack designer dog breed is a mix between the Pembroke Welsh Corgi and the Jack Russell Terrier.

 It is a medium-sized crossbreed with a strong instinct towards being energetic, smart, friendly and loyal.

 As a dog resource guide, the following is useful information about this breed, enabling you to make a well-informed decision before purchasing.